chiragsakhuja/spotlight/README.md

 docker run -it spotlight /bin/bash
 ```

-Activate the Anaconda environment and build MAESTRO and its wrapper.
+Within the Docker container, activate the Anaconda environment and build MAESTRO
+and its wrapper.
+Spotlight should be run (see the following section) within the
+Docker container as well.
 ```
 conda activate spotlight-ae
 scons -j`nproc`